-If you’re one of the 108 million Americans who struggles with sleeping, you’ve probably found yourself scouring the web for the best weighted blankets.
-For years, they’ve been touted for their ability to help with everything from insomnia and anxiety to ADHD and autism, but what exactly are they, how do they work, and most importantly — do they work?
+If you’re one of the 108 million Americans who struggles with sleep problems, you’ve probably found yourself scouring the web for a weighted blanket at some point.
+For years, these heavy covers have been touted for their ability to help with everything from insomnia and anxiety to ADHD and autism.
+But do they work?
 Let’s break it down.

 What is a weighted blanket?

 Weighted blankets live up to their moniker.
 Essentially, they are blankets that have been constructed with an added, evenly distributed heft of approximately 5 to 30 pounds.
 Many compare the feeling of a sleeping under a weighted blanket to wearing a weighted vest during an X-ray — only much more comfortable.
 Much like a regular duvet cover and comforter set, this bedding typically comes in two parts, or layers.
 The inner layer holds the weight, while the outer layer offers up sensational comfort in the form of soft, cozy materials.

 What are the benefits of a weighted blanket?

 It’s common to experience bouts of anxiety from time to time, but when it becomes a consistent thing that affects your sleeping habits, it may be time to seek help.
 A study in the American Journal of Occupational Therapy suggests that deep pressure touch (DPT), like that simulated in weighted blankets, is effective for those looking to calm their anxiety.

 Research has also shown that weighted blankets can have therapeutic benefits on the body, as it increases your natural production of serotonin, aka the happiness hormone.
 Additionally, it coaxes your system into the production of melatonin, or the sleep hormone.